sciencewiki/ClimateMachine.jl/docs/src/FlowChart.md

 # FlowChart

-Stepping a balance law in time involves calling a "`compute_right_hand_side!`" or "`compute_tendencies!`" function.
-As described[^1], this function calls several other functions including
+Stepping a balance law in time involves calling a "right hand side" or "tendencies" function.
+This "tendencies" function calls several other functions[^1] including

  - `update_aux!`
  - `flux_diffusive!`